Trust-Anchor-Group/IdApp/Content/GettingStarted.md

     2. `OnResume()`
     3. `OnSleep()`

-Use these overrides to hook into the TAG Neuron SDK.
+Use these overrides to hook into the TAG Neuron SDK (the services).
 Here's the way to do it:
 ```
 protected override async void OnStart()
 {